 Why professional development?
 Here at the Office of Sustainability, we think it is of vital importance that we teach our employees how to succeed in the careers and fields that interest them.
 Not only do we help them discover what they want to do with their lives, we help them find ways to incorporate sustainability into their chosen professions.
 With our professional development program, we aim to promote a brighter future, personally and environmentally.

 Please note: This website's purpose is to serve as a resource for our employees.
-While we encourage interested parties outside of our office to look at what we offer, these resources are only available to current students and staff within the Office of Sustainability.
+While we encourage interested parties outside of our office to review the offerings below, these resources were created for the use of current students and staff within the Office of Sustainability.
 Resources or services associated with the information below are only available to our current students